Two men jailed for trying to buy human placenta

-The Mangochi First Grade Magistrate’s Court on Tuesday sentenced Richard Lameck, 22 and Friday Dickson, 23, each to 3 months imprisonment with hard labour for requesting to buy human placenta from a nurse at Malombe Health Centre.
+The Mangochi First Grade Magistrate’s Court on Tuesday sentenced Richard Lameck, 22, and Friday Dickson, 23, to 3 months imprisonment with hard labour for requesting to buy human placenta from a nurse at Malombe Health Centre.

 During court proceedings, Sub Inspector Ted Namaona told the court that, the convicts in the morning of February 11, 2023 approached the said nurse at her house after she had knocked off from night shift.